backmeupplz/voicy-localizations/README.md

 [![Voicybot](/img/logo.png?raw=true)](http://voicybot.com/)

+> Warning: this repository is deprecated.
+Please, submit your pull requests directly to [the main repository](https://github.com/backmeupplz/voicy).
+Thank you!

 # [@voicybot](https://telegram.me/voicybot) localization files
 This repository contains all the strings used in this bot with an instrument to localize them to different languages.
 If you want add your language to [@voicybot](https://telegram.me/voicybot), please fork, edit `strings.js` file and submit new pull request.
 If you are looking for any other [@voicybot](https://t.me/voicybot) repositories, please proceed to [the main repository](https://github.com/backmeupplz/voicy).